 Secrets Management: Importance, Challenges, Best Practices

 2. Disabling or not using MFA

-Usually, people don’t want to use MFA because they don’t understand its true importance and think that waiting for a verification passcode is just a waste of time.
+The problem is that sometimes privileged users can disable additional authentication measures.
+They might not want to use MFA because they don’t understand its true importance or feel like waiting for a verification passcode is a waste of time.